-Your salary is literally your bread and butter, as it’s what puts food on the table.
-That makes the size of your paycheck a major concern, whether you’re job-hunting or already working.
+Your salary is literally your bread and butter, as it’s what puts food on the table regardless of your skill set.
+That makes the size of your paycheck a major concern, whether you’re job hunting or already working.

 Employer Salary Projections

-For example, suppose your employer budgets for a 3 percent overall increase.
-The 3 percent figure is an average and doesn’t mean you get 3 percent more, especially for pay raises based on performance.
-For instance, the best employees might get a 6 percent performance raise, average performers a 3 percent raise and those with poor records no raise at all.
+For example, suppose your employer budgets for a three percent overall increase.
+The three percent figure is an average and doesn’t mean you get three percent more, especially for pay raises based on performance.
+For instance, the best employees might get a six percent performance raise, average performers a three percent raise and those with poor records no raise at all.

-Making Your Own Projection
+Making Your Own Projections

 Suppose you’ve started a job with a $36,000 base salary.
 You’ve been told to expect a 10 percent raise to $39,600 after a year if your work is satisfactory.
-By breaking this down into bi-monthly paychecks of $1,650 before taxes, you can figure on a couple of hundred extra each month after a year.
+By breaking this down into bimonthly paychecks of $1,650 before taxes, you can figure on a few hundreds extra each month after a year.

 Base, Bonuses and Benefits